Let me begin by asking: do you think giving personal narrative examples help craft a unique and compelling message? The answer is a resounding YES!

 — Ted McGrath (@ted_mcgrath) October 16, 2017

-Usually, when it comes to making their speeches during seminars or events, people begin by asking, “What’s my message?”
+Often, when coming up with speeches for seminars or events, people begin by asking, “What’s my message?”
 The answer can be so profound or broad that it takes a long time to answer the question.

-How to Create a Message Tip 2: Use Your Own Journey
+Tip #2: Use Your Own Journey

-There are many ways to tell your story, but in the end, take the time to explore your story and get as personal as possible.
+There are many ways to tell your story.
+What you need to do is take the time to explore your story and get as personal as possible.

 Without vulnerability, your message loses power. pic.twitter.com/i6N2O0tym6